colespen/Spencer-Cole-IS24-full-stack-competition-req97073/README.md

 ```bash
 [Fast Refresh] rebuilding
 ```
-...thus cause the state to reset to initial in-memory data.
+...which is a client/server rebuild thus causing state to reset to initial in-memory data.
 - unfortunately I didn't have to time fix this prior to submission
-- every subsequent transition/render functions exactly as intended!
+- however, every subsequent transition/render functions exactly as intended!

 ## Learn More